Burning in the Heat of Love

 "Burning in the Heat of Love" is a song by English rock band Slade, released in 1977 as a non-album single.
 It was written by lead vocalist Noddy Holder and bassist Jim Lea, and was produced by Chas Chandler.
 The song failed to make an appearance in the UK Singles Chart.

 Background

 "Burning in the Heat of Love" was released at a time when Slade, having returned to the UK from the United States in 1976, found themselves out of favour in the UK music scene, particularly with the explosion of punk rock.
-Like the band's seventh studio album Whatever Happened to Slade, which was released a month earlier, the single was a commercial disappointment and was Slade's second since 1976 not to enter the UK Singles Chart.
+Both the single "Gypsy Roadhog" and its parent album, Whatever Happened to Slade, were commercial disappointments when released in early 1977.
+As the band and their manager/producer Chas Chandler agreed that were no other obvious potential hit singles from the album, "Burning in the Heat of Love" was written and recorded within a week in March 1977 to be the band's next single release.
+Lead vocalist Noddy Holder told the Sunday Sun in 1977, "[The song is] similar in style to the album but more commercial.
+We like to feel we appeal to both the rock and pop markets."

-The song was recorded on 17 March 1977 and was mixed the following day.
+"Burning in the Heat of Love" was recorded on 17 March 1977 and was mixed the following day.
 The B-side, "Ready Steady Kids", was recorded and mixed at Advision Studios in London on 26 and 27 January 1977.
+The single was a commercial disappointment and was Slade's second since 1976 not to enter the top 50 of the UK Singles Chart.